narangmayank/nrf-dude/README.md

 $ python nrf_cli.py COM_PORT BAUDRATE log_session=true
 ```

-Logging can be enabled or disabled using the log_session boolean argument.
-Running CLI logs will be stored inside the [nrf-cli-logs.txt](script/nrf-cli-logs.txt) file
+Logging can be enabled or disabled using the log_session boolean argument. nRF CLI logs will be stored inside the [nrf-cli-logs.txt](script/nrf-cli-logs.txt) file

 ## Available Commands